millJosh/it3038c-scripts/Lab7/README.md

 You need to first go to a machine that has python instead perferable a centos machine, which is what I ran my code on

-To check your python version you can do: python --version
+To check your python version you can do:

+#### python --version

-Then you want to do: pip install numpy
+Then you want to do:

+#### pip install numpy

-If you don't have pip which you should you can do:
+If you don't happen to have pip, which you should have, you can get it by:

 #### python get-pip.py